 As a business owner, you know what makes your company better.

-Understanding your competition is a vital part of running a successful business…
+Understanding your competition is a vital part of managing your trade secret portfolio AND running a successful business…

 …what’s interesting though (and perhaps surprising) is it’s not so much what you know about the other guy…but what others don’t know about you that gives you that edge…

-Trade Secrets are the way you do things, the information/data you have, your culture, innovation, ideas, methods, processes, know-how, and secret sauce.
+Trade Secrets can be quite trivial, and can simply be the way you do things, the information/data you have, your culture, innovation, ideas, methods, processes, know-how, and secret sauce.

 I love intellectual property!
 I mean, that’s probably why I started my law firm, “Bold IP”, right?
 Now…we’re a law firm – and likely a VERY different company from yours.
 But we are a business too – just think, we deliver legal services for sale!

 So yeah, you bet we have trade secrets.
 We have ways in which we communicate to our clients, deliver our legal opinions, work together virtually, etc. So if a law firm has trade secrets, you can bet your company has trade secrets too.

 As a quick aside, I care so darned much about this stuff that I wrote a book on it for other lawyers out there that either, don’t realize their law firm has IP or want to learn more about how to protect their firm’s IP.

 I am writing this article as a trade secret protection guide of sorts.
 To do that effectively, I need to nail down the BIG picture, to make sure you are not confusing the 4 major areas of intellectual property (IP).

 There are four major areas of intellectual property: